lintongj/velero-plugin-for-vsphere/docs/vanilla.md

 3. [Install Velero Plugin for vSphere](#install-velero-plugin-for-vsphere)

 ### Install Object Storage Plugin
-Volume backups are stored in an object store bucket, e.g., S3.
-Currently these are stored in the same bucket configured for the object storage plugin of Velero.
-Before installing the vSphere plugin, please install and configure the object storage plugin.
+Volume backups are stored in an object store bucket, e.g., AWS S3.
+They are stored in the same bucket configured for the object storage plugin of Velero.
+Before installing the vSphere plugin, a Velero object storage plugin is required.
-Here is an example, [velero-plugin-for-aws](https://github.com/vmware-tanzu/velero-plugin-for-aws/blob/master/README.md).
+Currently, only AWS plugin is supported and compatible with vSphere plugin.
+Please refer to [velero-plugin-for-aws](https://github.com/vmware-tanzu/velero-plugin-for-aws/blob/master/README.md) for more detail.

 ### Install Velero Plugin for vSphere